andyderek/andyderek.github.io/_posts/2016-03-23-Short-Cuts.markdown

 When you are in a Sublime Text and you press Command-F this appears at the bottom:

 ![Screen shoot of Command-F]({{ andyderek.github.io }}/images/command-f.png)

+Once this Bar is open at the bottom of the screen you can type in the word you are searching for and select from these options: Find, Find Prev, Find All.